-[0054] The vehicle 100 is comprising a GNSS receiver 106 and a controller, which is illustrated in the inset of figure 1.
-The controller 118 comprises a processor 120 and a memory 122.
-That memory stores instructions 124, wherein execution of the instructions by the processor causes the vehicle for each grid point of a subset of the grid points at different first points in time performing an initialization process.
-The initialization process comprises receiving for given grid point at a certain time point at first set of GNSS signals from the vehicle base 104 which itself comprises a respective GNSS receiver 102.
+[0099] Figure 7 is based on figure 1 and additionally shows that the vehicle 100 is comprising a GNSS receiver 106.
+Additionally to the features described above, the initialization process to be carried out based on the instructions 124 comprises receiving for given grid point at a certain time point at first set of GNSS signals from the vehicle base 104 which itself comprises a respective GNSS receiver 102.
 The base 104 is fixed and not movable, whereas the vehicle 100 can move over the lawn 108 to different grid points.

-[0055] At each grid point and respective point in time the initialization process comprises receiving a first set of GNSS signals 114 from the GNSS receiver 102 and receiving a second set of GNSS signals 116 from the GNSS receiver 106.
+[0100] At each grid point and respective point in time the initialization process comprises receiving a first set of GNSS signals 114 from the GNSS receiver 102 and receiving a second set of GNSS signals 116 from the GNSS receiver 106.
 The first set of GNSS signals and the second set of GNSS signals were acquired at the same point in time by the respective GNSS receivers.
 The controller uses these two sets of GNSS signals using its instructions 124 to determine an accuracy of location determination based on a comparison of the signal qualities of the first and second set of GNSS signals 114 and 116, respectively.
 It will be understood that any further algorithms and computational approaches that will be discussed below are also performed by the controller using the instructions 124.

-[0056] As illustrated in figure 2, at a given grid point 112 the receiver 106 receives the GNSS signals 116 and 114 from different satellites 200 located at various satellite positions in the sky above the vehicle and the base.
-For some of the satellites 200 there may exist a direct line of sight between the GNSS receiver 106 and the respective satellite, whereas some GNSS signals may be blocked by obstacles, like for example the tree 500 as illustrated in figure 2.
+[0101] As illustrated in figure 8, at a given grid point 112 the receiver 106 receives the GNSS signals 116 and 114 from different satellites 200 located at various satellite positions in the sky above the vehicle and the base.
+For some of the satellites 200 there may exist a direct line of sight between the GNSS receiver 106 and the respective satellite, whereas some GNSS signals may be blocked by obstacles, like for example the tree 500 as illustrated in figure 8.
 As a consequence, the signal qualities of the second set of GNSS signals 116 may variety from satellites to satellite.

-[0057] The location of the satellite positions in the sky above the vehicle and the base may be represented using a skyplot 202, as illustrated in the inset of figure 2.
+[0102] The location of the satellite positions in the sky above the vehicle and the base may be represented using a skyplot 202, as illustrated in the inset of figure 8.
 The skyplot 202 is represented by a coordinate grid 204 and 205 forming individual zones 206.
 The position of the symbols 208 inside the outer circle 204 the skyplot indicate the satellites 200 at two angles azimuth and elevation.
 The azimuth is drawn as central angle and the elevation is provided as circle radius.
 Different elevations correspond to individual grid circles of respectively different diameters.
 The individual azimuth angles are represented as the lines 205 originating from the center of the skyplot towards the outer circle.